AGNC-Lab/Quad/README.md

 ```shell
 data.out 192.168.1.XX
 ```
 where 'XX' is the IP of the machine running ROS.
-If the quadcopter cannot connect to the ROS machine (it will say that is trying to connect), disable firewall:
+If the quadcopter cannot connect to the ROS machine (it will say that is trying to connect), disable firewall in your machine:
 ```shell
 sudo ufw disable
 ```